 At National University, if you’re employed as a special education teacher and hold the Preliminary Education Specialist Credential in M/M (Mild/Moderate), M/S (Moderate Severe), or DHH (Deaf and Hard of Hearing), you can then earn the Clear Education Specialist Teaching Credential.
 You’ll continue your education with four courses, one of which is an elective you select yourself.
 You then develop an Individual Induction Plan (IIP) focused on the California Standards for the Teaching Profession (CSTP) and receive support from a district support provider.

-In addition to both special education credential programs, National University also offers a Master of Arts degree in special education.
+In addition to both special education credential programs, National University also offers a master of education

 You Don’t Have to Sacrifice Your Lifestyle to Get a Quality Education

 National University is all about accessible higher education, offering more than 75 online and on-site programs at over 20 campuses in California and Nevada in a four-week class format.
 That means if you’re wondering how to become a special education teacher in California while you’re working or parenting, you can easily fit your special education training into your life.

 “We have that National signature way of delivering instruction — the one time/one course a month and also the combination of online and on-site and hybrid.
 We also expect and understand that an overwhelming number of our candidates are going to be in the classroom as interns, says Dr. Porter.
 “We recognize that and we allow for it and we encourage it.
 We create our classes in our program to kind of wrap around the intern experiences.
 For the adult learner, for people who are returning to school and changing careers, we really cater to that audience and we do a great job of that.”